ConstantRobotics-Ltd/Lens/README.md

 Lens::encodeSetParamCommand(data, size, LensParam::AF_ROI_X0, outValue);
 ```

 ## encodeCommand method

 **encodeCommand(...)** static method designed to encode command to check any lens parameter value for lens remote control.
 Sometimes there is a need to control a lens remotely.
 To do this, the developer has to develop his own protocol and according to it encode the command and deliver it over the communication channel to lens controller.
 To simplify this, the **Lens** interface class contains static methods for encoding the control command.
-The **Lens** class provides two types of commands: a parameter change command (SET_PARAM) and an action command (COMMAND). **encodeCommand(...)** designed to encode COMMAND command.
+The **Lens** class provides two types of commands: a parameter change command (SET_PARAM) and an action command (COMMAND). **encodeCommand(...)** designed to encode COMMAND command (action command).
 Method declaration:

 ```cpp
 static void encodeCommand(uint8_t* data, int& size, LensCommand id, float arg = 0.0f);